thisisamanmalhotra/Building-Collaborative-Safe-Autonomous-Systems-A-Robotdog-for-Guiding-Visually-Impaired-People/README.md

 TrustAPI provides a simple yet powerful interface for sharing sensor data and determining the most trustworthy sensor among them.
 With its straightforward authentication mechanism and intuitive endpoints, developers can seamlessly integrate TrustAPI into their systems for enhanced sensor data analysis.
 ```

-You can copy this text and save it as README.md in your project directory.